As a postgraduate

 Graduates can normally expect to be accommodated by the College for the full duration of their courses, up to three years.
 In many cases we are also able to offer accommodation to students needing to go into a fourth year.
 The College possesses a small number of flats that are suitable for married students, including those with children.

 We are very keen to hear from applicants who can make a contribution to the social and academic life of Peterhouse, and encourage applicants to let us know about what they might bring to college life.
 Peterhouse offers a number of fully-funded research studentships for MPhil and PhD students, home/EU and overseas.
-Applicants must apply through the online application system which is available here.
-The deadline for applications for the research studentship competition is 4 January 2017.
+Applicants must apply through the online application system.
+Information about this is available here.
+The deadline for applications for the research studentship competition is 5 January 2018.
 Note that applicants for Peterhouse Research Studentships must also apply for those University and Research Council Studentships (e.g. AHRC, CHESS, CISS) for which they are eligible.
 Otherwise their application will not normally be considered.
 Funds are also available to make grants to assist graduates with certain research-related expenses.

 We hope that you will find all of the information you need on our website, but please don’t hesitate to contact us with any questions.